-Campfire Tales – Shorts Stories in the Outdoors
+Campfire Tales – Short Stories in the Outdoors

 Everyone goes out into the wild expecting things to be just perfect.
 Sunny days, bug free, no dangerous animal encounters, all limbs in tact.
 But, that’s not always the case.
 The adventure starts when things don’t go quite to plan.
 Backcountry bloopers can range form funny to well, downright life threatening.
 In the end we come away a little tougher and with a little more know-how.
 And hey, it usually makes for a great story!
 So kick those feet up, get snuggled up next to that fire and roast a marshmallow.
 Let’s share some campfire tales!